82

 The seventh track, Bethlehem, is one of 3 originally written songs that appear on this album.
 It too was recorded in 2003 specifically for this re-release.

-O Come All Ye Faithful, the ninth track, is one of 5 Christmas hymns included.
+O Come All Ye Faithful, the ninth track, is one of 5 Christian hymns included.
 All other songs are Christmas standards.
 It is delivered in a soulful and softer arrangement than most of the songs featured here.
 But still with the Chicago horns making it a signature Chicago song.

-Anticipating Chicago perform Rudolph, The Red-Nosed Reindeer was a little underwhelming.
+Anticipating Chicago perform Rudolph, The Red-Nosed Reindeer, was a little underwhelming.
 I couldn’t imagine what they might do with this children’s favorite.
 It begins with a fully layered horn section, then rocks into an arrangement that seems overworked.

 The CD continues through upbeat, as well as slower renditions of Christmas standards.
 Sleigh Ride is given the full Chicago treatment.